Maichonok/Lexicon-CSS-animation/README.md

 ## animation-fill-mode
 The `animation-fill-mode` CSS property sets how a CSS animation applies styles to its target before and after its execution.

+## animation-iteration-count
+The `animation-iteration-count` CSS property sets the number of times an animation sequence should be played before stopping.